uxdxdev/uxdxdev.github.io/content/blog/designing-cli-tools/index.md

     - history
     - identity
     - read
-- Click Generate tokens button
+- Click Generate tokens button and then click Allow
 - Copy your access token from the bottom of the page, e.g.

-    Access token: 70162531-R3rT0i_FAKE_Vi1X6mNd2Ei-72dFs4hA
+    Access token: 70162531-eWBggyup_FAKE_Usdf1cz7u-G9pM_dhrVf3g

 - Run Orca

-npx @mortond/orca --data=upvoted,saved,submissions,comments \
+npx @mortond/orca --access-token=70162531-eWBggyup_FAKE_Usdf1cz7u-G9pM_dhrVf3g
---output-dir=output/ \
---client-id=Ano5_FAKE_BZrVg \
---client-secret=vfAs98fP_FAKE_lizCB5Qfdsa \
---access-token=70162531-R3rT0i_FAKE_Vi1X6mNd2Ei-72dFs4hA
 ```
 _Steps to gather the required authentication credentials of the snoowrap package_

 ### Usage

-Once the user has read the help section documentation and familiarised themselves with how to get the required authentication credentials like their client Id, client secret, and access token they can then choose what way they want to initialise Orca.
+Once the user has read the help section documentation and familiarised themselves with how to get the required authentication credentials like their client Id, client secret, and access token, they can then choose what way they want to initialise Orca.
 I provided two ways to do this:

 - Use an access token which will expire after one hour once created. (one time execution)
 - Use a client Id, client secret, and refresh token which will remain active until revoked by the user. (scheduled execution)